ACHYUTAM2004/CVranker/README.md

 - **Key Features:**
   - Categorizes resumes into domains like **Data Science**, **Web Design**, **Database Management**, and more using keyword matching and weighted scoring.
   - Ranks resumes within each category based on the relevance of skills, projects, and experience.
   - Provides an intuitive, user-friendly web interface for uploading resumes and viewing results.
+  - It has 2 sections job seeker and recruiter.
+  - In the job seeker section, user can upload his resume and get the rank of latest uploaded resume.
+  - In the recruiter section, a recruiter can see the leaderboard of any domain and can also download any resume with the available download link.

 - **Tech Stack:**
   - **Backend:** Python, Resume Parsing with libraries like **PyPDF2** and **spaCy**